prototypefund/Digital_Bargeld-docs/api-bank.rst

 Interactions with wallet
 ------------------------

-The interaction between the bank and the wallet does *not* use JavaScript.

-The interaction is needed to (1) make some elements visible only if a wallet is installed, and (2) to give the wallet information about a new withdraw operation.
+A bank and a wallet need to communicate for (1) make some elements visible only if the wallet is installed, (2) exchange information when the user withdraws coins.

 Make elements visible.
 ^^^^^^^^^^^^^^^^^^^^^^